-- (a) ABSENCE FROM SAC Absent students with legitimate cause, substantiated by documentary evidence, may be granted Special Provision to complete an equivalent task. - (b) Students must return a completed 'Alternative SAC date' form within four school days of their absence.
-This application form is available from the VCE Matters section of the Student Portal. - (c) Special Provision due to absence from coursework assessment will not be given to students with a poor attendance record, or to those students seeking Special Provision on repeated occasions. - (d) All missed Unit 3/4 SACs will be scheduled for 3.30pm on the first immediate Day 1 upon returning to school.
+- (a) ABSENCE FROM SAC Absent students with legitimate cause, substantiated by documentary evidence, may be granted Special Provision to complete an equivalent task. - (b) Students must return a completed 'Alternative SAC date' form within 24 hours of their absence.
+This application form is available from the VCE Matters section of the Student Portal.
+Associated documents such as a medical certificate or statutory declaration must be provided with the application form. - (c) Special Provision due to absence from coursework assessment will not be given to students with a poor attendance record, or to those students seeking Special Provision on repeated occasions. - (d) All missed Unit 3/4 SACs will be rescheduled at the discretion of the subject teacher and VCE Coordinator.
 Unit 3/4 missed SACs are not completed during class time.
-Failure to attend a catch up SAC session without authorisation by the VCE Administrator will result in a ZERO score for the task.
-Students will still need to attend the following Day 1 to complete the task in order to achieve an S (Satisfactory) for the relevant outcome but the zero grade will stand.
-Failure to attend a second time will result in an N (Not Satisfactory). - (e) If students do not submit their work by the specified date, the College may accept the work to indicate a satisfactory achievement of an outcome, but will be awarded a ZERO for the task.
+Failure to attend a catch-up SAC session without authorisation by the Senior Years Coordinator may result in a ZERO score for the task.

-(f) Special Provision will only be granted to students with legitimate cause, SUBSTANTIATED BY A DOCTOR'S CERTIFICATE or other appropriate INDEPENDENT DOCUMENTARY EVIDENCE in the case of family/personal crisis.
+- (e) If students do not submit their work by the specified date, the College may accept the work to indicate a satisfactory achievement of an outcome, but will be awarded a ZERO for the task. - (f) Special Provision will only be granted to students with legitimate cause, SUBSTANTIATED BY A DOCTOR'S CERTIFICATE or other appropriate INDEPENDENT DOCUMENTARY EVIDENCE in the case of family/personal crisis.